 How many hours of continuing education are required to renew?

-A total of 30 hours of Continuing Education within the two years immediately preceding renewal and at least 160 hours of active practice are required during the renewal period.
+A total of 30 hours of Continuing Education within the two years immediately preceding renewal and at least 320 hours of active practice in the preceding four years.

 1. A minimum of 20 of the contact hours required for physical therapists and 15 of the contact hours required for physical therapist assistants shall be in Type 1 courses.
 For the purpose of this section, "course" means an organized program of study, classroom experience or similar educational experience that is directly related to the clinical practice of physical therapy and approved or provided by one of the following organizations or any of its components: